-Lisa opened Hypersense Counselling & Consulting Services to develop coaching, keynote speaking, and resource publication services.
+Lisa offers Counselling & Consulting Services and provides coaching, keynote speaking, and resource publications.
 Her work on understanding the role of empathy in healing processes deepens clinical awareness about self-care in caregiving & caretaking roles.

 Lisa has worked as a Child and Family Therapist in hospital and Children’s Mental Health Centres.
 During the last two decades, Lisa has worked as a School Social Worker serving students and families in a variety of schools and specialized programs.
 Lisa is the former Chief Social Worker at the DPCDSB where she managed over 50 Social Workers in the field.
 Joining her husband in semi-retirement, Lisa continues as a school social worker part-time while she builds her private practice two days per week.